Our next development round is focusing on two key areas.

 Our demographic at this time of day is broad (empty nesters, home workers or homemakers, people coming home from work, as well as students and kids).
 It’s split two thirds female to one third male.
 Similarly the age range is very broad and doesn’t skew young; but it’s important for us to attract younger viewers at this time of day.

 We don’t want anything that is too heavy or serious: so for example, no personal relationship counselling for instance.
-We don’t want to be too prescriptive on subject matters, but equally, we don’t want niche shows that skew towards one age group or gender for instance.
+We don’t want to be too prescriptive on subject matters, but equally, we don’t want niche shows that skew towards one age group or gender.

 Please avoid short-runs, or one-off weeks: the aim is to launch a successful series that can be re-commissioned in volume.